-Learn how to prevent and recognize stroke in women
+6 facts women should know to prevent and recognize stroke

 It's telling that although more women suffer from stroke each year than men, the majority of women aren't aware of this fact.
 As is the case with heart attacks, stroke is often perceived as occurring mostly in men.

 Understanding your risks empowers you to take steps to prevent a stroke.
 And being aware of the symptoms will enable you to get treatment faster if you do have a stroke, when every second counts.

 Whether you're a woman or have loved ones who are women, Song says knowing these facts can help save lives: